devxhubcom/Backend-Assessment-level-v.1.0/README.md

 ## Project Deadline
 Take your time but try to deliver it within 1 week.
-If we don't see any activity in your test repository after 2 or 3 days (at least initial commits), we will automatically withdraw your application.
+If we don't see any activity in your provided repository after 2 or 3 days (at least initial commits), we will automatically withdraw your application.

-Better keeps us updated daily activity while working with team.
+Better keeps us updated daily activity if working with team.

-Sharing any sort of assignment materials & resources is completely prohibited. 😊 =
+##Disclaimer: Sharing any sort of assignment materials & resources is completely prohibited. 😊

-#HAPPY CODING 😍
+=

 📣Stay connected with us: